Hartford Institute Logo

 Biographical Sketch and Interests

-My favorite research interest at the moment is analyzing (read - "surfing") religion websites and trying to understand the implications of Internet technologies for congregational life.
+My favorite research interest at the moment is trying to understand the implications of Internet technologies for congregational life.
 However, my more legitimate research interests include the study of megachurches, nondenominational congregations, the interface between religion and homosexuality, congregational studies, the types and expressions of religious authority and leadership, and qualitative methodologies in studying congregations.

-At present, I have several articles and research reports on the web.
-Among these are quite a few about megachurches, including 2 research reports I did for the Faith Communities Today 2000 and 2005 Study on megachurches and nondenominational congregations, a portion of my dissertation about the characteristics of megachurches, and my list of megachurches.
+At present, I have a number of articles and research reports on the web.
+Among these are quite a few about megachurches, including several research reports I did for the Faith Communities Today 2000, 2005, 2008 and 2011 study on megachurches.
+In 1997, 2000 and 2011, I did national studies on nondenominational congregations.

 I have also posted one of my articles about the relationship between homosexuality and Evangelicalism on the site.
 You can also read more about my co- edited book, Gay Religion